fsprojects/FAKE/help/specifictargets.md

 ## Build failure targets

-Build failure targets can be used for TearDown functionality.
+Build failure targets can be used to execute tasks after a build failure.
-These targets will be executed even if the build fails but have to be activated via ActivateFinalTarget().
+These targets will be executed only after a build failure but have to be activated via ActivateBuildFailureTarget().

-	// FinalTarget will be excuted even if build fails FinalTarget "CloseSomePrograms" (fun _ ->
+	BuildFailureTarget "ReportErrorViaMail" (fun _ ->
-		// close stuff and release resources
+		// send mail about the failure
 	)

-	// Activate FinalTarget somewhere during build
+	// Activate BuildFailureTarget somewhere during build
-	ActivateFinalTarget "CloseSomePrograms"
+	ActivateBuildFailureTarget "ReportErrorViaMail"